Band of Gold (TV series): Series 1

 Tracy and Rose travel to London where Tracy continues her street-walking profession and Rose tries to go straight by going to college and meets a man, Richard, for whom she starts to have feelings.
-Tracy puts one of her calling cards in Richard's pocket; Richard phones and asks for two girls.
-Thinking that Rose will come with Tracy, he arranges to meet her.
-When Rose does not turn up, he leaves Tracey standing and visits Rose who comes clean to Richard (after they sleep together) about her life up North in Bradford and working the Lane.
-Rose can't understand when Richard rejects her as she liked him.
-She quits college and leaves town without Tracy, who is unwilling to go back up North as business is good in London.
-Rose then returns to Bradford.

-In another subplot, Gina's murder sends shock waves through the community as her husband, Steve, is forced to help Gina's mother, Joyce, raise their three children as well as try to find a way to pay off her debts to the loan shark Mr. Moore.
+When Richard rejects her she quits college and returns to Bradford without Tracy.

-DCI Newall, the police detective in charge of the murder investigation, is revealed to be having a tryst with Carol, who allows herself to be taken advantage of by the corrupt police officer in order to avoid being arrested for prostitution.
-She ends up suffering an emotional breakdown after pouring a kettle of hot water on Curly.
-Carol spends some time in a mental hospital and her daughter Emma is taken away from her.
-Upon her release, Carol sets off to try to find Gina's killer, and encounters many red herrings, from Curly, to Newall, to George Ferguson and Gina's husband, Steve.
+The officer in charge of the murder investigation, DCI Newall, is revealed to be having a tryst with Carol, who allows herself to be taken advantage of in order to avoid being arrested for prostitution.
+She suffers an emotional breakdown after pouring a kettle of hot water on Curly, and, after a period in a psychiatric hospital, she off to try to find Gina's killer, encountering many red herrings.

-In the final episode of the first series, Rose returns to Bradford to try to find another legitimate way to go straight.
-Tracy soon follows her, but still wants to keep her old profession.
-Carol finally comes face-to-face with the killer in a deserted community centre: he is revealed to be Ian, a psychotic community board member whom Carol and Gina briefly met in the first episode.
+In the final episode of the first series, Carol comes face-to-face with the killer in a deserted community centre: he is revealed to be the man whom Carol and Gina briefly met in the first episode.
 He was the same client from whom Carol stole money.
-Fortunately Tracy raises the alarm and the other women, led by Curly, break into the building and the killer is subdued and arrested before he can kill Carol by drowning her in a swimming pool.
+Fortunately the other women, led by Curly, break into the building and the killer is subdued before he can kill Carol by drowning her in a swimming pool.

-The first series ends on a somewhat upbeat note when Carol and Rose, still distraught over Gina's death, decide to quit prostitution and set up a legitimate cleaning company, with Anita and Gina's mother, Joyce, as silent partners, to rival that of the businessman, George Ferguson, for whom the loan shark, Mr Moore, was revealed to be working and who was responsible for Gina's harassment that led to her death.
+The first series ends on a somewhat upbeat note when Carol and Rose quit prostitution and set up a cleaning company to rival that of the businessman, George Ferguson, for whom the loan shark, Mr Moore, was revealed to be working and who was responsible for the harassment that led to Gina's death.